-So you have made the firm decision to breast feed your new born baby instead bottle feed.
+So you have made the firm decision to breastfeed your newborn baby instead of bottle feed.
 You have prepared yourself, emotionally, physically and psychologically because you strongly believe that breastfeeding is far more beneficial than formula milk.

 But what if you realize that you are not producing sufficient milk for your baby’s daily needs?
 What should you do?

 How you can increase your breast milk supply

 1. Eat a balanced diet